DanieleSgroi/ARINC-568-TX/README.md

 The digital outputs shall be connected to proper level shifters in order to achieve the necessary electrical-level compatibility to the standard (0-12 V Output).

-It has been succesfully used to emulate ARINC 568 data output of Rockwell-Collins DME-40/42 in order to troubleshoot A/C system integration.

 This sketch can be used as skeleton for more complex data simulations.